 At the hearing, the facts in evidence went like this.
 An Upper Arlington police officer was on patrol and was stopped at the light at the intersection of Lane Avenue and Northwest Boulevard.
 The officer ran a random registration check on the defendant’s car, which showed that his license plate tags had expired.

-The Stop – Is a Random Expired Tags Check Enough to Initiate a Traffic Stop?
+Are Expired Tags Enough To Initiate a Traffic Stop?
+Yes.

 On appeal, the City of Upper Arlington argued that the officer had reasonable suspicion to stop appellee for expired tags.
 The court found that yes, under prior law, expired tags does create probable cause to initiate a traffic stop and ticket for expired tags.